regro/regolith/docs/collections/people.rst

           ...
           ]

-:honors: list of dicts, Honors that have been awarded to this group member (optional).
+:honors: list of dicts, Honors that have been awarded to this group member, optional.
     These dicts have the following form:

     .. code-block:: python